— PROJECT NAME

 I reiterated to my team how a person visiting Reboot & Recover's website is probably seeking information/help for their own or a loved one's screen addiction.
 This meant the person would not want information overload and wants to quickly see what resources are available.

-My input helped my team develop the following user journeys, using the online design tool Whimsical.
+With this information, a teammate developed the following user journeys, using the online design tool Whimsical.

-We broke down how and why a person would likely come across Reboot & Recover, what motivations drives them to explore its website, what pain points they may face, and what factors can make them trust Reboot & Recover as a resource for information and help.
+My teammate broke down how and why a person would likely come across Reboot & Recover, what motivations drives them to explore its website, what pain points they may face, and what factors can make them trust Reboot & Recover as a resource for information and help.

 DEVELOPING THE CONTENT STYLE GUIDE

-My research found that screen addiction carries a negative stigma and is a very sensitive topic for people who can feel shame and judged for having it.
+Our research found that screen addiction carries a negative stigma and is a very sensitive topic for people who can feel shame and judged for having it.

 ENGAGING AND EMPATHETIC UX COPY